melody-curriculum/computational-thinking/README.md

 2. Find the current temperature
 3. If the current temperature is less than the target temperature, the heater should be turned on
 4. If the current temperature is greater than or equal to the target temperature, the heater should be turned off
+5. Keep checking to make sure the current temperature equals the target temperature, if it does not, steps above should be followed over and over again.

 ```

 >Walk through the problem and have a couple students share what they come up with.
 At this point students might not have the best idea of how to name variables etc., but that's okay!
 Focus on the logic here.

 <a name="ind-practice1"></a>
-## Bringing it Together: Practice(15 min)
+## Bringing it Together: Practice(25 min)

 > Instructor Note: In the following section, students will apply computational thinking to a problem.
 When you ask them the questions listed under each section(decomposition, pattern recognition, abstraction, and algorithms) have them take a moment to work with a neighbor and reflect on the questions you are asking.
 Once the whole class seems to be done discussing with partner, bring class together and ask someone to share what they came up with.

-**Challenge**: I want you to sum up all of the numbers between 1 & 200.
+**Challenge 1**: I want you to sum up all of the numbers between 1 & 200.
 Let's break down this problem.

 - Let's start with **decomposition**.
 How can we break up this problem in to smaller, more approachable pieces?
 Hint: begin adding pairs at the ends of the range, e.g 200+1.